MONOSPACE

 The Machine

-The methodology maps every contender onto layers — integration glue (LangChain), orchestration (LangGraph, OpenAI Agents SDK, Pydantic AI), full harness (Claude Agent SDK, Flue), and a new fleet-orchestration layer above harnesses (Sandcastle) — then scores twelve decision axes, from model portability and self-hosting fit to observability and supply-chain footprint.
-The decisive technical fact: a self-hosted NIM endpoint speaks the OpenAI-compatible protocol, so any framework that accepts a custom base_url runs your own models with a one-line change.
+The method sorts every contender onto a layer before anything else.
+Integration glue is LangChain.
+Orchestration is LangGraph, the OpenAI Agents SDK, and Pydantic AI.
+A full harness is the Claude Agent SDK or Flue.
+Above the harnesses sits a newer fleet layer, which is where Sandcastle lives.
+Only then does the study score twelve decision axes, from model portability and self-hosting fit to observability and supply-chain weight.
+The fact that decides most of it: a self-hosted NIM endpoint speaks the OpenAI-compatible protocol, so any framework that takes a custom base_url runs your own models with a one-line change.

 The Test Drive

-The portability experiment built the identical ~32-line tool-calling agent in each Python framework against an OpenAI-compatible endpoint: LangGraph, OpenAI Agents SDK, and Pydantic AI all passed with a one-line base-URL swap.
-The Claude Agent SDK could not take the test — the study cracked it open and found a 248 MB compiled Claude Code binary inside the Python package, whose supported model paths are Anthropic, Bedrock, and Vertex.
+The portability test built the same ~32-line tool-calling agent in each Python framework, pointed at an OpenAI-compatible endpoint.
+LangGraph, the OpenAI Agents SDK, and Pydantic AI all passed on a one-line base-URL swap.
+The Claude Agent SDK couldn’t take the test at all.
+We cracked open its Python package and found a 248 MB compiled Claude Code binary inside, wired to Anthropic, Bedrock, and Vertex and nothing else.
 All Claude, all cloud.

-The footprint audit was equally clarifying: Sandcastle installs 7 packages in 15 MB, LangChain 34 packages in 95 MB, Flue 271 packages in 210 MB, and pydantic-ai’s full bundle 147 packages in 406 MB.
-And the maturity check cut along layer lines — the orchestration layer has crossed 1.0 into stability commitments, while every harness and vendor SDK is still pre-1.0.
+The footprint audit was just as clarifying.
+Sandcastle installs 7 packages and 15 MB.
+LangChain, 34 packages and 95 MB.
+Flue pulls 271 packages and 210 MB.
+Pydantic-ai’s full bundle runs 147 packages and 406 MB.
+And the maturity line followed the layers: orchestration has crossed 1.0 and made stability commitments, while every harness and vendor SDK is still pre-1.0.

 The OpenAI Chat Completions wire protocol — not any framework — is the de facto interoperability standard.